 GP-5.
 Regular Meetings.
-Regular meetings of the Commission generally shall be held on the first and third Tuesdays of each month at the office of the District, 23/420 California Street, in-Everett, Washington, with a phone or other electronic option available except as adjusted by the Board from time to time. such schedule may be adjusted by the Board from time to time.
-If by reason of fire, flood, earthquake, or other emergency it shall be unsafe to meet in the place designated, the meetings may be held for the duration of the emergency at such place as is designated by the President of the Commission or via the Zoom Platform.
+Regular meetings of the Commission generally shall be held on the first and third Tuesdays of each month at the office of the District, 2320 California Street, Everett, Washington, with a phone or other electronic option available except as adjusted by the Board from time to time.